 - Mangoes: Use ripe Manila or Ataulfo mangoes.
 You can use another type of mango that is sweet and not stringy, like the Haden variety.

-- Nata de Coco (or coconut gel): Made from fermented coconut water, it is chewy, sweet, and jelly-like.
+- Nata de coco (or coconut gel): Made from fermented coconut water, it is chewy, sweet, and jelly-like.
 It is an optional ingredient also used in Halo-Halo (Iced Shaved Dessert).

-- Half-and-Half: I used this homogenized mixture of cream and milk.
-You can also use equal parts of heavy cream and milk, or just heavy cream or all-purpose cream for a thicker, creamier sauce.
+- Half-and-half: I used this homogenized blend of cream and milk.
+Alternatively, you can combine equal parts of heavy cream and milk.
+Using heavy cream or all-purpose cream results in a thicker and creamier sauce.
+You can also use evaporated milk or coconut milk.

 How to make this recipe

-(2)In a large bowl, combine approximately 4 cups of cooked sago and 1 cup nata de coco.
+Step 2: In a large bowl, combine approximately 4 cups of cooked sago and 1 cup nata de coco.
 Dice the"cheeks" of 5 mangoes and add them in.
 Set the seeds aside.

-(3)In a separate cup, combine 1 cup of half-and-half and ½ cup of condensed milk.
+Step 3: In a separate cup, combine 1 cup of half-and-half and ½ cup of condensed milk.
 You can always add more, depending on your taste or the sweetness of the mangoes.
 Slice off the flesh from the seeds and add it to the mixture.

-(5)Gently stir the sauce with the sago, nata de coco, and mangoes.
+Step 5: Gently stir the sauce with the sago, nata de coco, and mangoes.

-Refrigerate for a few hours before serving.
+Refrigerate your Mango Sago for a few hours before serving.

 Mango Sago can last up to 2 or 3 days in the fridge if stored in an airtight container.
 However, consuming it within 24 hours is best to maintain its freshness and texture.